Recipe for cheesecake bars with four pretty layers, cheesecake, pumpkin and whipped cream, all on a graham cracker crust. Positively addictive.

 Oh dear, this is gonna date me.
 Who else remembers that layered concoction of pudding mix, cream cheese and Cool Whip?
-As a teenager in the 1970s, it felt naughty to call it ‘sex in a pan’ cake and ‘better than sex’ cake.
-Even the more polite ‘Robert Redford in a Pan’ warranted a titter or two.
+As a teenager in the 1970s, it felt naughty to call it "sex in a pan" cake and "better than sex" cake.
+Even the more polite "Robert Redford in a Pan" warranted a titter or two.
 The cake was a favorite at church suppers – take that, church elders! – and neighborhood potlucks.

-Well, this is the same cake, just gussied up a bit with fresh ingredients.
+Well, this is the very same cake, just gussied up a bit with fresh ingredients.
 It’s not complicated to make but does have several moving parts.
 Diet alert: it’s positively addictive.

 The recipe comes from my dear, dear Auntie Gloria, one of the best cooks ever.
-She make this AND pumpkin pie for Thanksgiving.
+She make this AND pumpkin pie for Canadian Thanksgiving.

 Please note that the egg whites in the Pumpkin Layer are not cooked so this recipe isn’t appropriate for anyone who doesn’t or can’t eat raw egg.
+And even for the rest of us, it's smart to choose pasteurized eggs.

 I tested this recipe with canned pumpkin but it’s easy to roast a whole pumpkin, see Homemade Kabocha Squash Pumpkin Purée.
 You’ll want two cups of pumpkin flesh.